dinckaniskan/Azure-Cognitive-Services-Common-Service-Architecture/README.md

 # Azure-Cognitive-Services-workflow-with-Durable-Functions
+Azure Cognitive Services workflow with Durable Functions

+Demonstration code to show how to use Azure Durable funtions either from an HTTP request or triggered from an event or service bus topic

-Azure Cognitive Services workflow with Durable Functions Whilst the service samples here are related to Australian🦘 specific payslips with feature such as an Australian [ABN](https://www.abr.gov.au/business-super-funds-charities/applying-abn) the services could work for any country
+Whilst the service samples here are related to Australian🦘 specific payslips with feature such as an Australian [ABN](https://www.abr.gov.au/business-super-funds-charities/applying-abn) the services could work for any country

 # Service definitions